 Get the Basics Right

 - It starts with having the right hair for the period – consider the cut, the length and the colour of the artist’s hair.
-Modern cuts can be dressed into a period style, but may need a bit of help (e.g. hair pieces) to look more authentic or to be workable for the style required.
+Modern cuts can be dressed into a period style, but may need a bit of help (for example, using hair pieces) to look more authentic or to be workable for the style required.

 - Length and bulk, if needed, can be added to someone’s hair with hair pieces (backfalls, switches, wefts or clusters) or hair extensions.
-You can’t get an Edwardian do out of a bob!
+For instance, you can’t get a big Edwardian hairdo out of a bob!
 Really handy to know how to work with, especially in the era of high definition.
 If someone has completely the wrong hair for the period, then a wig may be the way to go.

 - Be careful with obviously dyed hair and highlights, especially when working in a period when hair colours were limited or not noticeably used.
 They may need to be covered over (e.g. with a hat or scarf) or disguised (e.g. using coloured mousse or an SFX palette to neutralise to a natural hair colour).

 Use the Right Tools

 - To create authentic period hairstyles, you need to use the right equipment and techniques to create the right set.
 The right set can then be dressed out to create the style.
 You can use both traditional methods as well as modern techniques and heated tools to create period styles.
 Tradition methods include pin curls, barrel rolls and Marcel irons.
 Ultimately, it’s about understanding the finished style and knowing how this can be achieved with the right setting methods and tools.

 Read the Script